Resources for you and your loved ones

 Support when you need it

-Takeda Oncology 1Point™ is a comprehensive support program committed to helping patients taking ICLUSIG® (ponatinib) navigate coverage requirements, identify available financial assistance,* and connect with helpful resources throughout their therapy.
+Takeda Oncology Support Program is committed to helping patients taking ICLUSIG® (ponatinib) navigate coverage requirements, identify available financial assistance,* and connect with helpful resources throughout their therapy.
 More details are listed here.

-Takeda Oncology 1Point™ case managers are your connection to personalized support.
+Takeda Oncology Support Program case managers are your connection to personalized support.

-Takeda Oncology 1Point can help identify financial assistance programs that may be able to help you with the cost of treatment.
+Takeda Oncology Support Program can help identify financial assistance programs that may be able to help you with the cost of treatment.

-Takeda Oncology 1Point case managers can provide you with information about additional resources that may assist with the day-to-day support you might need.
+Takeda Oncology Support Program case managers can provide you with information about additional resources that may assist with the day-to-day support you might need.

-Takeda Oncology 1Point™ is a comprehensive support program committed to helping patients navigate coverage requirements, identify available financial assistance, and connect with helpful resources throughout their therapy.
+Takeda Oncology Support Program is a comprehensive program committed to helping patients navigate coverage requirements, identify available financial assistance, and connect with helpful resources throughout their therapy.

 If you would like to connect with others who have been affected or learn more about your disease, the organizations listed here may be able to help.